eo-uk/a-very-basic-auto-clicker-to-click-a-lot/README.md

 > **NOTE:** The order of keys matters.

 The "delay" keyword argument specifies the delay between each click with a default value of 1 millisecond.

+If anything goes wrong while auto clicking, move your mouse to the corner of your screen.
+This will terminate the program.